Airdrie (Scottish Parliament constituency)

-Airdrie and Shotts (Gaelic: An t-Àrd-Ruigh agus Shotts) is a county constituency of the Scottish Parliament covering part of the council area of North Lanarkshire.
+Airdrie (Gaelic: An t-Àrd-Ruigh agus Shotts) is a county constituency of the Scottish Parliament covering part of the council area of North Lanarkshire.
 It elects one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-Following second periodic review of Scottish Parliament boundaries the seat is to be renamed simply Aidrie to avoid confusion with the Airdrie and Shotts constituency of the UK Parliament.
-The first election under this new name will be at the 2026 Scottish Parliament election.
+Prior to the second periodic review of Scottish Parliament boundaries in 2025 the seat was known as Airdrie and Shotts: the name was changed to avoid confusion with the Airdrie and Shotts constituency of the UK Parliament.
+The first election under this new name was at the 2026 Scottish Parliament election.

-The seat has also been one of nine constituencies in the Central Scotland electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
-Following the second periodic review of Scottish Parliament boundaries, the renamed Aidrie will form part of the new Central Scotland and Lothians West electoral region from the 2026 Scottish Parliament election onwards.
+Under the additional-member electoral system used for elections to the Scottish Parliament, the constituency is also one of nine that together form the Central Scotland and Lothians West electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The seat has been held by Neil Gray of the Scottish National Party since the 2021 Scottish Parliament election.

 Electoral region

-The other eight constituencies of the Central Scotland region are: Coatbridge and Chryston, Cumbernauld and Kilsyth, East Kilbride, Falkirk East, Falkirk West, Hamilton, Larkhall and Stonehouse, Motherwell and Wishaw and Uddingston and Bellshill.
-The region covers all of the Falkirk council area, all of the North Lanarkshire council area and part of the South Lanarkshire council area.
+The other eight constituencies of the Central Scotland and Lothians West region are Almond Valley, Bathgate, Coatbridge and Chryston, Cumbernauld and Kilsyth, Falkirk East and Linlithgow, Falkirk West, Motherwell and Wishaw, and Uddingston and Bellshill.
+The region covers all of the Falkirk council area, all of the North Lanarkshire council area, all of the West Lothian council area and part of the South Lanarkshire council area.

-From 2026, the other eight constituencies of the Central Scotland and Lothians West region will be Almond Valley, Bathgate, Coatbridge and Chryston, Cumbernauld and Kilsyth, Falkirk East and Linlithgow, Falkirk West, Motherwell and Wishaw, and Uddingston and Bellshill.
-The region will cover all of the Falkirk council area, all of the North Lanarkshire council area, all of the West Lothian council area and part of the South Lanarkshire council area.
+Prior to the 2025 boundary review Airdrie and Shots was one of nine constituencies forming the Central Scotland region.
+The other eight seats in this region were: Coatbridge and Chryston, Cumbernauld and Kilsyth, East Kilbride, Falkirk East, Falkirk West, Hamilton, Larkhall and Stonehouse, Motherwell and Wishaw and Uddingston and Bellshill.
+The region covered all of the Falkirk council area, all of the North Lanarkshire council area and part of the South Lanarkshire council area.

 Constituency boundaries and council area

-The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of the existing Airdrie and Shotts constituency of the UK House of Commons.
-Ahead of the 2005 United Kingdom general election, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.
+Airdrie and Shotts was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of the existing Airdrie and Shotts constituency of the House of Commons.
+Ahead of the 2005 United Kingdom general election, Scottish constituencies for the House of Commons were mostly replaced with new constituencies, whilst initially being retained for elections to the Scottish Parliament.
+There is no longer any direct link between the boundaries used for the two parliaments.

+The seat was renamed simply Airdrie ahead of the 2026 Scottish Parliament election.
 It is now one of four Scottish Parliament constituencies covering the North Lanarkshire council area, the others being Coatbridge and Chryston, Cumbernauld and Kilsyth, Motherwell and Wishaw and Uddingston and Bellshill, the last of which spans parts of both North and South Lanarkshire.

 The constituency lies entirely within the North Lanarkshire council area, and covers following electoral wards of North Lanarkshire Council: